 The ACS supervised probation program began in 2003 in response to statutory changes removing certain class A misdemeanors from state Probation and Parole supervision.
-Program eligibility is determined by Administrative Order 18-17.
+In 2023 Administrative Order 22-23 added additional charges to the charges eligible for ACS Supervised Probation.
 Defendants who meet specific probation conditions are removed from active supervision and their cases are converted to unsupervised probation.